Our thesis

 Space-based ISR

 Constellation-based intelligence pulled into defense doctrine.
-Overlap with SpaceTech vertical — watched there too.
+Overlap with the SpaceTech focus area; watched there too.

 Defense AI / Gotham